ThuPhuongKate/Kate-Nguyen/README.md

 I am a technology-driven leader with a passion for data and finance.
 With a strong foundation in Finance, Business Administration, and Data Analytics, I bring over seven years of hands-on experience as an individual investor in the Vietnamese stock market, along with over a year of experience as an Investment Banking Analyst.

 ### ♥️ Education
 I have just graduated Northeastern University with a Master of Science in Commerce and Economic Development, concentrating in Data Analytics.
-Currently, I am doing full-time researching in Bitcoin data with my team at NEU '''__Huskies__''.
+Currently, I am doing full-time researching in Bitcoin data with my team at NEU '''__Huskies__'''.

 ### ♥️ Upcoming Projects
 Here is my place to share the upcoming projects 🔥.
 Hang on there, and I will update my projects soon.